trufflesecurity/trufflehog/README.md

 TruffleHog v3 is a complete rewrite in Go with many new powerful features.

 - We've **added over 700 credential detectors that support active verification against their respective APIs**.
-- We've also added native **support for scanning GitHub, GitLab, filesystems, and S3**.
+- We've also added native **support for scanning GitHub, GitLab, filesystems, S3, and Circle CI**.
 - **Instantly verify private keys** against millions of github users and **billions** of TLS certificates using our [Driftwood](https://trufflesecurity.com/blog/driftwood) technology.